wso2/docs-is/en/docs/administer/monitoring-server-health.md

 `         <IS_HOME>/repository/component/dropins/        `
 directory.

-Then register the new health checker as below in the 'deployment.toml' file if needed.
+Then register the new health checker as shown below in the 'deployment.toml' file if needed.

 ```toml
 [[health_checker]]